svobs/outlet/README.md

   * (c) GDrive paths which were computed

 #### FUTURE / NON-ESSENTIAL
+* [3] Assign client_ids to each client and track UI state separately for each
 * [3] Support for extra GDrive types (e.g. shortcuts, Google Docs files)
 * [3] Cascade failures and allow recovery
 * [1] Copy metadata when copying files (MAC times)